rblades/dhworkbook_master/docs/module-4/Exercises.md

 Go to [http://voyant-tools.org](http://voyant-tools.org).
 Paste the URL to the csv of the CND database: [https://raw.githubusercontent.com/shawngraham/exercise/gh-pages/CND.csv]([https://raw.githubusercontent.com/shawngraham/exercise/gh-pages/CND.csv]) .

-Now, open a new browser window, and go here [http://voyant-tools.org/?corpus=colonial-newspapers&stopList=stop.en.taporware.txt](http://voyant-tools.org/?corpus=colonial-newspapers&stopList=stop.en.taporware.txt)
+Now, open a new browser window, and go to this [colonial newspaper file on Voyant tools](http://voyant-tools.org/?corpus=colonial-newspapers&stopList=stop.en.taporware.txt)

 Do you see the difference?
 In the latter window, the individual articles have been uploaded individually, and thus are treated as individual documents in chronological order.